smart-data-models/dataModel.Multimedia/MediaEvent/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **Base for all events raised by elements in the media server**
-version: 0.0.1
+version: 0.0.2
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `data[object]`: Any serializable object that is attached to the event.
 Eg:plate-number + Attribute type  .
-Model: [http://schema.org/StructuredValue](http://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `deviceSource[*]`: Link to the device providing the data source   .
-Model: [https://schema.org/URL](https://schema.org/URL)- `eventType[string]`: Type of event that was raised. (ie: PlateDetectionEvent, ColourDetectionEvent, etc.  .
+Model: [http://schema.org/StructuredValue](http://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `deviceSource[*]`: Link to the device providing the data source   .
+Model: [https://schema.org/URL](https://schema.org/URL)- `eventType[string]`: Type of event that was raised. (ie: PlateDetectionEvent, ColourDetectionEvent, etc  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `mediaSource[object]`: Technical information of the object that raised the event  .
+Model: [https://schema.org/URL](https://schema.org/URL)	- `creationTime[date-time]`: System date of creation of the Media Source
+	- `name[string]`: The name of this item
+	- `parent[object]`: Technical information of the object that raised the event  .
+Model: [https://schema.org/URL](https://schema.org/URL)
-Model: [https://schema.org/URL.](https://schema.org/URL.)- `name[string]`: The name of this item.  - `observedEntities[array]`: Array of model Entities created updated or just observed by this event.  .
+- `name[string]`: The name of this item  - `observedEntities[array]`: Array of model Entities created updated or just observed by this event  .
 Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
 It has to be MediaEvent  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateCreated`  - `eventType`  - `id`  - `type`  <!-- /35-RequiredProperties -->